Legal

 not be construed in any way to limit the actions or remedies

-with this AUP.
-Web Hosts Australia reserves the right to recover
+compliance with this AUP.
+Web Hosts Australia reserves the

-any and all expenses, and apply any reasonable charges,
+right to recover any and all expenses, and apply any

-to investigate any actual, suspected, or alleged violations
+all times to investigate any actual, suspected, or alleged

-of this AUP, with such investigation to include accessing
+violations of this AUP, with such investigation to include